atreidenn/LicenseAppointment/README.md

 # LicenseAppointment
-A script which looks for an available appointment to swap my license.
+A script which looks for an available license appointment at the Spanish 'DMV'.